A vintage pair of original American Ray-Ban sunglasses with metal, "John Lennon" frames and Bausch & Lomb G-15, grey-green, glass lenses. Second-hand.

 These have minimal, thin metal frames, a curved brow and round glass lenses.
-This style will probably forever be associated with the 1960s and with actors and musicians such as John Lennon.
+This style will probably forever be associated with the 1960s, 1970s, actors and musicians alike.

 The lenses are the Bausch & Lomb "G-15", non-polarized, grey-green introduced in 1953.
 They block 85% of visible light and 100% of UV light.
 They're colour-neutral and all colours are transmitted equally, without altering colour perception.

-Included is a modern Ray-Ban case with hardened front.
+Included is a new, modern Ray-Ban case with hardened front.

 These round metal Ray-Bans are hard to find without some sort of wear but they're worth searching for.
 Bausch & Lomb sold Ray-Ban in 1999 and they're no longer made in America or with these lenses.
 Pairs in perfect condition are very expensive, so this is the opportunity to buy a pair in reasonable condition, at a reasonable price.

 Who made them and when?

 From 1937 to 1998 Ray-Bans were made by the American optics manufacturer Bausch and Lomb.
 This is such a pair, with both lenses etched "BL".

 The maker's mark is shown on the nose bridge reads:

 Please remember when viewing the photographs that some have been taken at a greater magnification than normal vision.

 - Second Hand